YN24601/django_project_learning/README.md

 it can also be done by creating a views.py file in the site folder and connecting the view to the url in the urls.py file.

-3. dynamic routing
+### 3. Dynamic routing

-use a dictionary to store the articles.
+use a dictionary to store different pages and pass the key as a parameter to the view function.

 ```python
 articles = {